-I’m not a frequent trader.
+I’m not a frequent stock trader.
+The closest I’ve been recently to stock trading is participating in a $1,000 investing competition with some colleagues this year.
 With my long-term view of investing, looking at stocks every day and executing costly trades does not make sense for my approach to my own finances.
-My strategy does not involve trading stocks or ETFs, timing the market in search of better returns.
+My overall strategy does not involve trading stocks or ETFs, timing the market in search of better returns.
 That being said, once in a while, I set aside a relatively small portion of money to test some theories.

-The stock price has recovered since then, but after the fee to buy the stock, I’m only ahead about $20 right now.
-If I had to sell, my profit would be even less.
+The stock price has recovered since then, but after the fee to buy the stock, a year later, I was only about $20 ahead.
+If I had to sell then and pay another transaction fee, my profit would be even less.
 These fees cut into profits and should be minimized as much as possible.
 If you want to play in the stock market, it makes much more sense financially to use a discount brokerage than a full-service operation, due to the smaller fees.

 Opening the account

 ShareBuilder still offers some deals for new customers: